 Employer Partner Questions

-Are we still recruiting for the Summer 2020 work term?
+Are we still recruiting for future work terms?

 Contact firstname.lastname@example.org with your job posting today or with any questions.

-Are we still able to conduct interviews for Summer 2020 work term hiring?
+Are we still able to conduct interviews for work term hiring?

 Yes, all interviews will now be conducted via phone or virtually using tools preferable to your organization.
 Email email@example.com with any questions.